griffithlab/immuno_gcp_wdl_manuscript/RunningPipeline_README.md

 Some notes on account setup once you are logged in:
 - Create a new project.
 In this tutorial we use project name: 'test-immuno'.
 When using the Google Web Console, remember to select this project in the top left corner.
 - Create billing alerts!
 In the Google Cloud Web Console, select: Billing -> Budgets & alerts -> Create Budget.
 How you set up your alerts will depend on your anticipated level of use/expenditure.
-For example, you might set at $500 budget and then set up alerts to be sent at 50%, 100%, 200%, ..., X% of that budget.
+For example, you might set a $500 budget and then set up alerts to be sent at 50%, 100%, 200%, ..., X% of that budget.
 - Choose a name for the Google bucket that will be used for this tutorial.
 Note that you don't need to create it in the console because this will be handled automatically for you below.
 We will use the bucket name 'test-immuno-pipeline' below.

 Some notes on quotas:
-- If you have not been using your account for high-performance computing, it is likely that by default you have quotas in place that will cause the very large immuno.wdl workflow to fail.
-For example, you may not be able to use enough CPUs, IP addresses and disk space at once to get this workflow to run.
+- If you have not been using your account for high-performance computing, it is likely that the quotas in place will cause the very large immuno.wdl workflow to fail.
+For example, you may not be able to use enough CPUs, IP addresses and disk space at once to get the workflow to run.
 If you see errors that mention quotas, or sound like fundamental network failures, check your quotas in the Google Cloud Console (IAM & Admin -> Quotas) and work with your Google account contact to increase your quotas.
 If your institution has already been using Google Cloud in any serious way, this is less likely to be a problem.

 Example quotas you might need to request:
 - `cpus` -> `us-central1` -> `100`